 Know the best routes and alternate routes to get to your destination as well as any construction taking place.
-Check out an app called waze that offers real time road conditions and traffic alerts.
+Check out an app called Waze that offers real time road conditions and traffic alerts.
 Plan ahead for any rest stops along the way, and arrange for gas refueling.
-Having a plan will help avoid gas light induced panic and a last minute lane changes for a gas sign, that could put you and other drivers in danger.
+Having a plan will help avoid gas light induced panic and a last minute lane changes for a gas sign, which could put you and other drivers in danger.

-When you’re packing the car, make sure your checklist is handy so you remember your cell phone, chargers, emergency contact list, maps, snacks, water and any specialty items for your trip.
+When you’re packing the car, make sure your checklist is handy, so you remember your cell phone, chargers, emergency contact list, maps, snacks, water and any specialty items for your trip.
 The quickest way to spoil your vacation is remembering your left the swimming accessories by the front door.
 Load the car and take care to consider your car’s load capacity, then sit in the driver seat and check all your mirrors for visibility.
-Once the car is loaded give your checklist a once over to confirm you have what you need.
+Once the car is loaded, give your checklist a once over to confirm you have what you need.
 Lastly, remember you sunglasses.
 It’s been awhile since we’ve had consistent sun and your glasses may still be tucked into a kitchen drawer but, you’re going to need them to protect your eyes and avoid sun glare when driving.

 Give Your Car a Check

 Check all exterior lights, fluid levels, tire pressure and condition, wiper blades and your state inspection sticker.
 If you’re close to your oil change mileage, err on the side of caution and get your oil change before you leave, same goes for your inspection sticker.